ncatlab/nlab-content/pages/4061.md

 ## Other reference lists

-* [http://en.wikibooks.org/wiki/Introduction_to_Mathematical_Physics/References](http://en.wikibooks.org/wiki/Introduction_to_Mathematical_Physics/References) (that list has most references in the area of theoretical physics and just a minority with rigor of mainstream mathematical physics)
+* [http://en.wikibooks.org/wiki/Introduction_to_Mathematical_Physics/References](http://en.wikibooks.org/wiki/Introduction_to_Mathematical_Physics/References) (that list has mostly references in the area of theoretical physics and just a minority with rigor of mainstream mathematical physics)

 * in preparation: [[schreiber:Mathematical Foundations of Quantum Field and Perturbative String Theory]]